Okongo: Politics

-Okongo is governed by a village council that has five seats.
+Okongo was declared a settlement area in 1999.
+In 2015 its status was upgraded to a village.
+Since then, it is governed by a village council that has five seats.

 The 2015 local authority election was won by SWAPO which gained 881 votes and all five seats.
 The Rally for Democracy and Progress (RDP) and the Democratic Turnhalle Alliance (DTA) also ran and gained 60 and 29 votes, respectively.
 SWAPO also won the 2020 local authority election.
 It obtained 521 votes and gained four seats.
 The Independent Patriots for Change (IPC), an opposition party formed in August 2020, obtained 208 votes and the remaining seat.